Sonu789163/smart-rhtp-backend/README.md

-# Smart RHP Backend
+# Smart DRHP Backend

-This is the backend for the Smart RHP Document Assistant platform.
+This is the backend for the Smart DRHP Document Assistant platform.
 It provides RESTful APIs for document upload, management, AI-powered summarization, and chat functionality, with secure authentication and user management.

 ## Features